Your Evergreen Newsletter Sequence is a Bonsai Tree

 After the work is gathered, you can remix it into something that is more "evergreen" by removing temporal language (language related to time) and present the topic in a stand alone fashion.

-Unless you primary right about current events or trends, this is usually possible!
+Unless you primarily write about current events or trends, this is usually possible!

 One mistaken line of thought that I've seen regularly is that people won't want to receive what's already been published to your blog or newsletter.
 There's really only one word for this: